jraleman/cv/index.md

 > - Assisted in instructing over 150 students in mechatronics courses, contributing to a 10% increase in overall class performance.

-> - Developed 5 new lab exercises that enhanced hands-on learning, boosting student engagement scores by 25%.
+> - Developed 5 new lab exercises that enhanced hands-on learning, boosting student engagement scores by 15%.

 > - Streamlined laboratory setup processes, reducing preparation time by 40% and increasing class efficiency.

 > - Provided one-on-one tutoring to students, resulting in a 50% improvement in their individual test scores.

-> - Managed and maintained laboratory equipment valued at $150,000.
+> - Managed and maintained laboratory equipment valued at $150K.

 > - Integrated Programmable Logic Control (PLC), programed in-devices for remote operations, and tested in-devices for well emergency shut-downs.

+> - Utilized MELFA (Mitsubishi Robot Programming Language) to demo fundamental robotics programming concepts, including path planning, motion control, and sensor integration.

+> - Supported students in troubleshooting robotic arm configurations and software-related issues, ensuring smooth and safe operation.

 ### Electrician Assistant {#electricidadtotal_2011}